Where to visit

 After climbing down the 133 steps, visitors can admire the sandy cove whilst getting active on a range of adventure activities, including the Wave Runner Safaris and experience fantastic live music and events throughout the year.

 At the heart of Newquay town centre, Towan Beach is home to the iconic house on the island, pictured on many postcards.
 Within walking distance of the town, it’s a firm favourite of families as everything is close to hand.

-Further down the bay, and able to be walked to along the sand when the side is out, the smaller and more peaceful Tolcarne beach has all the facilities and is a favourite spot of the locals.
+Further down the bay, and able to be walked to along the sand when the tide is out, the smaller and more peaceful Tolcarne beach has all the facilities and is a favourite spot of the locals.
 A steep slope or steps will take you back up to the other end of town should the tide cut you off, or have a drink at the bar and enjoy the uninterrupted view.

 Newquay boating lake is home to many a duck and a gorgeously kept gardens including a fantastic rose garden, stunning when in bloom.
 With pedalos and row boats in the summer months, and Lakeside Restaurant and ice cream hut to offer refreshments, it’s well worth a visit on a dry day!

-A piece of local history, the Huer's Hut dates back to the 14th century, and is still one of the best look out points in town.
+A piece of local history, the Huer's Hut dates back to the 14th Century and is still one of the best lookout points in town.
 Perched on top of the cliffs just beyond the harbour, it makes for a gorgeous pit stop along the coastal path.